redis/redis-doc/commands/srandmember.md

 O(1)

-Return a random element from a Set, without removing the element.
+Returns a random element from the set value stored at `key`.
-If the Set is empty or the key does not exist, a nil object is returned.

-The `SPOP` command does a similar work but the returned elemen is popped (removed) from the Set.
+This operation is similar to `SPOP`, that also removes the randomly selected element.

 @return

-@bulk-reply
+@bulk-reply: the randomly selected element, or `nil` when `key` does not exist.